-Anti-Maduro Protesters March In Cities Across Venezuela

-Tens of thousands of Venezuelans poured into the streets of Caracas and other cities Wednesday, waving flags and shouting slogans describing President Nicolás Maduro as a dictator who must step down.
+Venezuelan Opposition Leader Guaidó Declares Himself President In Place Of Maduro

+Guaidó was empowered to try to take the reins of government after hundreds of thousands of Venezuelans answered his nationwide call to rally for regime change.
 The demonstrations were timed to coincide with the anniversary of a 1958 coup that toppled military despot Marcos Pérez Jiménez.

-The protesters have drawn the support of the U.S., which has called Maduro's presidency illegitimate.

-They are led by Juan Guaidó, the 35-year-old recently elected head of the National Assembly who has urged Venezuela's military to join the opposition's cause.
-The leader of the Popular Will party also has called for a transitional government that would hold free elections within 30 days.

-Guaidó tweeted Wednesday morning that protests were underway in Caracas and the coastal cities of Carúpano and Maracaibo, showing that his movement had reached distant locations.
+Early Wednesday, Guaidó tweeted that protests were underway in Caracas and the coastal cities of Carúpano and Maracaibo, showing that his movement had reached distant locations.
 He used the protest hashtag #GritemosConBrio, which means "Let's cry out loud" and also is part of the chorus of the Venezuelan national anthem.

 ¡Gloria al Bravo Pueblo de Carupano y Maracaibo que comienzan a movilizarse por #Venezuela! #GritemosConBrio pic.twitter.com/2lIQSWYuXg— Juan Guaidó (@jguaido) January 23, 2019